KarolinHem/TESTING/signserver-ce-docker-hub.md

 ### Community Support

-In our [Community](https://www.keyfactor.com/community/) we welcome contributions.
-The Community software is open source and community-supported; there is no support SLA, but a helpful best-effort Community.
+SignServer Community is open source and community-supported; there is no support SLA, but a helpful best-effort community is available.

-For more information about how to engage in the community, get support, ask questions, and post comments, see [Engage in the SignServer Community](https://www.signserver.org/engage/)

-### Enterprise Support

-The Enterprise Edition is a licensed software backed by professional support services.
-Get in contact to learn more: [Contact us](https://www.keyfactor.com/contact-us/).

-### Resources

 Need guidance or want to report an issue?
 Head over to [GitHub Discussions](https://github.com/Keyfactor/signserver-ce/discussions) or [Issues](https://github.com/Keyfactor/signserver-ce/issues).

 For more information about how to engage in the community, see: [Engage in the SignServer Community](https://www.signserver.org/engage/)

+### Enterprise Support

+SignServer Enterprise is a licensed software backed by professional support services.
+Get in contact to learn more: [Contact us](https://www.keyfactor.com/contact-us/).

 ## Open-Source License